micmejia/bible-dump/NKJV/John/John 21.md

 Peter, seeing him, said to Jesus, "But Lord, what _about_ this man?"

 ###### 22
-Jesus said to him, "If I [^h]will that he remain till I come, what _is that_ to you?
+Jesus said to him, "If I will that he remain till I come, what _is that_ to you?
 You follow Me."

 ###### 23
 Then this saying went out among the brethren that this disciple would not die.
 Yet Jesus did not say to him that he would not die, but, "If I will that he remain till I come, what _is that_ to you?"